Blog

 benchmark_tofu.jpg

-Educators constantly balance how much to assess with how meaningful those assessments truly are.
-Enter benchmark assessments—a term you’ve likely encountered in curriculum meetings, professional development, or state-level guidance.
-But what exactly are benchmark assessments, and how can they empower your instructional practice?
+Educators and district leaders constantly balance how much to assess with how meaningful those assessments truly are.
+Enter benchmark assessments: a term you’ve likely encountered in curriculum meetings, professional development, or state-level guidance.
+But what is a benchmark assessment doing for K-12 classrooms, and how can predictive benchmark assessments empower your instructional practice?

 Let’s look at what they are, how they’re used, and what makes them valuable tools for student success.